Telespielstube/imagineer/README.md

 ```

 ### Controller node
-After the node has been initialized, the controller node subscribes to the number topic published by the camera node and the new topic set up by the processor node.
+After the node has been initialized, the controller node subscribes to the number topic published by the camera node and the new image topic set up by the processor node.
 ```c++
 Controller() {
     img_subscriber.subscribe(node, "processor/image", 1);